Much of strategy is about trade-offs. My message, as Chief Executive Officer, for members of our school executive committee.

 “Easy to illustrate when something goes wrong.
 That is not the issue, however.
 The issue is with what is anyone to measure the correct context with.
 So long as this issue is unresolved, strategic thinking is going to be both interesting as well as frustrating.””

-Two things indicate where we need to go.
+Two things indicate where we need to go to.
 One, make sure that time spent working for the school by those making daily sacrifice for the sake our students is worth the sacrifice.
 Two, make sure that our town's youth ends up being in control of their destinies with as many tools as we can equip them with.

 Last year, we have been able to gain 8% positive enrollment growth despite all the challenges.
 This year, with more challenges, we need to have more enrollment growth,